 A light calorie meal during these two days would be:

-This fasting and feeding method involves fasting for a total of 16 hours followed by 8 hours of feeding.
+This fasting and feeding method involves fasting for 16 hours, followed by 8 hours of feeding.

 The 16 fasting hours should be during the evening while the eight feasting hours are in the afternoon and early evening.